-The GCAS, along with the CAS Office of the Dean, invites graduate students in the CAS to participate in the new GCAS Professional Development Writing Group (PDWG) Learning Community.
+The GCAS, along with the CAS Office of the Dean, invites graduate students in the CAS to participate in the second annual GCAS Professional Development Writing Group (PDWG) Learning Community.
 We envision that every graduate student in the CAS can benefit from grant writing training and experience including, but not limited to those, destined for higher education, industry, non-profit work, and management.

-This Fall, GCAS will be piloting the PDWG Learning Community.
 The PDWG Learning Community is intended to benefit all graduate students in the CAS regardless of discipline who are interested in improving their writing skills and developing a competitive grant application.
 Acquiring the appropriate writing skills for these applications can help you or your future organization secure funding for important and innovative projects, events, and activities.

-At the completion of the PDWG Learning Community, CAS graduate students will have the opportunity to write and submit a proposal to the GCAS Graduate Student Scholarship and Creative Endeavors (GSSCE) Grants.
+All full-time CAS graduate students will have the opportunity to write and submit a proposal to the GCAS Graduate Student Scholarship and Creative Endeavors (GSSCE) Grants.
 Students are encouraged to use what they learned and the reviewer feedback to also resubmit their proposal to other internal or external funding sources.